GitLiveApp/GitLive/_docs/setup.md

 In order to use GitLive, you are required to use a repository hosting service that we support.
 These are currently GitHub, Bitbucket, GitLab and Azure DevOps.

-If you are unfamiliar with repository hosting services please read [Github's help section](https://help.github.com/en) in order to learn how to connect to a repository hosting service and create a new repository.
+If you are unfamiliar with repository hosting services please read [Github's help section](https://help.github.com/en) in order to get familiar with it.

 Clone any of your desired repositories and open them in your IDE.